git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

  5. This updates `msys2-runtime` and therefore will ask you to close the window (*not* just exit the pacman process).
 Don't panic, simply close all currently open MSYS2 shells and MSYS2 programs.
 Double-check Task Manager and kill `pacman.exe` it's still running after the window is closed, because it can linger.
 Once all are closed, start a new terminal again.

-    It might happen that the packages are downgrades.
+    It might happen that some packages are downgraded.
 This is unfortunate but if you want the authentic Git for Windows experience, it's necessary.

  6. Then synchronize *again* (updating the non-core part of the packages):

         pacman -Suu

- 7. And finally install the Git/cURL packages:
+ 7. And finally install the packages containing Git, its documentation and some environment modifications:

-        pacman -S mingw-w64-x86_64-{git,git-doc-html,git-doc-man,curl} git-extra
+        pacman -S mingw-w64-x86_64-{git,git-doc-html,git-doc-man} git-extra

  8. Close the current shell and open a MINGW64 shell (`msys2_shell.cmd -mingw64`).